PomeZzz/dotfiles/README.md

 I configured them on my own the way I like, I still don't know how to share my extension configurations with others, but as soon as I figure it out, I'll update it in my repo.

+### 5. FastFetch set up

+First you have to download fastfetch on your terminal, Fastfetch official site [Here](https://github.com/fastfetch-cli/fastfetch)

+Once you have installed FastFetch, download the FastFetch folder from my dotfiles and replace your folder with mine to have my configuration.

 ---

 ## Optional Dependencies